RylanSchaeffer/rylanschaeffer.github.io/content/learning/functional_analysis/lp_spaces.md

-# Lp and lp Spaces
+# L-p and l-p Spaces

 $$L^p$$ spaces and $$\ell^p$$ are two related function and vector spaces, respectively.